manferlo81/rollup-plugin-spawn-process/README.md

 function (process: ChildProcess): void
 ```

-A function to be called right before a process will be created.
-It will receive the previously created process or null as only argument.
+A function to be called right before a new process will be created.
+It will receive the previously created process as only argument.

-Usually used for process cleanup such as removing event listeners or killing the previous process before a new one is created.
+Usually used for process cleanup such as removing event listeners or some general cleanup before a new process is created.

 ## LICENSE